 In the tutorial above, YouTube creator Tech Infusion walks viewers through the process of designing an intro, adding a mask to reveal a logo, and making adjustments to visual effects in After Effects.

-The second and last Adobe tool in this list is the Adobe Spark app, which is especially useful for designing a YouTube intro on mobile devices.
+The second and last Adobe tool in this list is the Adobe CC Express, which is especially useful for designing a YouTube intro on mobile devices.
 If you don’t want to build an intro from the ground up like Tech Infusion did, you can take advantage of the many available in-app templates.

 From there, you can add branding elements, play around with text effects, and create professional-quality animations in your intro.